MatejHl/Receptor2Odorant/README.md

 ----
 *Currently, we work on a full clean database for people to work with and enjoy!*

-In the mean time, the link below leads to the dataset used for training the model.
+In the meantime, the link below leads to the dataset used for training the model.

 https://drive.google.com/drive/folders/1Sb6nPaSgeX66Wo5uG8NYRmcMfvGr76_K?usp=sharing